esievaughn/HTML-CSS/README.md

 HTML-CSS

 MY PORTFOLIO

-  -My portfolio website demonstrating HTML, CSS, and animination within CSS.
+My portfolio website demonstrating HTML, CSS, and animination within CSS.

 PROJECTS
   Bootstrap4 Project: example of a homepage for a movie theater company utilizing Bootstrap components like navbar, jumbotron, badges, forms, and cards.